LA's First Municipal Power Pole

 (ca. 1936)* - Construction crew working at the site of the first overhead power pole line in Los Angeles.

-(1946)* - View looking southwest on Piedmont Avenue showing streetcar heading towards the bend at N. Figueroa Street.
+(1946)* - View looking southwest on Piedmont Avenue, with the Arroyo Seco Branch Library on the left and a streetcar approaching the bend at N. Figueroa Street.

 (ca. 1951)^* – View showing Los Angeles’ First Municipal power pole standing tall on the corner of Piedmont Avenue and N. Figueroa Street.
 The pole appears to be lined-up with the palm trees that front the Arroyo Seco Branch Library.
 Sign on right reads Mount Angeles Walk which is a staired walkway that leads up to Mount Angelus Place.

-(1952)* - Plaque placing ceremony commemorating erection of the first power pole of the Los Angeles city electric distribution system in 1916 on the site of the Arroyo Seco Branch of the Los Angeles Public Library, Feb.
+(1952)* - Plaque placing ceremony commemorating erection Los Angeles’ First Municipal power pole in 1916 on the site of the Arroyo Seco Branch of the Los Angeles Public Library, Feb.
 5, 1952.

 Historical Notes